Xpazeman/tld-remove-clutter/Tutorial.md

 * hatchet
 * hammer

-For our example, let's say we can break the laptop down with a hacksaw, but also with a hammer:
+For our example, let's say we can break the laptop down with a hacksaw, also with a hammer, but not by hand:

 ```javascript
 [